 But the interface was clunky, and like the 30-year-ago version, all configurations had to be hard-coded.
 So, again, the work was set aside and lay fallow for another three years.

 Recently (2017-08), at one of my contracts, I met a young artist, and after a conversation about her art, I was inspired to revisit my Digital Origami.
 It occurred to me, in a rare moment of clarity, to decouple the user interface from the final product, and instead seek an intermediate specification format.

-As I developed new functionality, and tested it with new pieces, I posted these to social media.
+As I developed new functionality and tested it with new pieces, I posted these on social media.
 It was at this time I decided the old Digital Origami monicker needed to be freshened up.
 And I came up with Twisted Geometries.

 While discussing this work with friends, and in doing my own research, I’ve come across a number of artists who’ve done similar work.
 (For some of these, “similar” can be a very broad term.)
 So here they are.
 Please let me know if you know of any others.